drseergio/drseergio.github.com/source/_posts/2013-09-03-creating-dynamic-task-scheduler-on-appengine.markdown

 I've been working on a simple hobby project.
 The goal is to build an Android application which, as it turns out, requires a backend.
 The most important task of the backend is to perform certain things at specified times in future.

 In this post I will explain how I've designed a simple scheduler which relies on AppEngine cron, tasks and the datastore.
 We will make a new trivial AppEngine application that ties everything together.
-Although I normally prefer Python I've chosen Java for this project.
+Although I normally prefer Python but I've chosen Java for this project.
 I guess that's because I wanted some consistency with the Android counter-part that I'm also developing.

 <!-- more -->